-Council may also issue a Clean-up Notice or Prevention Notice under the Protection of the Environment Operations Act 1997 as outlined in S6.1 of this policy.
+Council may also issue a Clean-up Notice or Prevention Notice under the POEO Act as outlined in S6.1 of this policy.

-Council may audit asbestos-related demolition works which Council has recently approved by using a legal Notice under S192 of the Protection of the Environment Operations Act 1997 to require developers to provide information and records regarding disposal of their asbestos waste.
+Council may audit asbestos-related demolition works which Council has recently approved by using a legal Notice under S192 of the POEO Act to require developers to provide information and records regarding disposal of their asbestos waste.

-Goulburn Mulwaree Council has an Enforcement Policy to address compliance.
+Council has an Enforcement Policy to address compliance.
 The aim of the Enforcement Policy is to establish clear guidelines for the exercise of discretion in dealing with proactive regulatory action by the Council and customer service requests or complaints about unlawful activity.
 It provides workable guidelines on: